Robin-Haupt-1/Portfolio/README.md

 ## Importing english vocabulary terms from online dictionaries into the spaced repetition software Anki

-The challenge: To improve my understanding of the english language, I enter terms I am not familiar with into my flashcard trainer whenever I encounter them.
+The problem: To improve my understanding of the english language, I enter terms I am not familiar with into my flashcard trainer whenever I encounter them.
 I obtain the german translations from the crowdsourced dictionary dict.cc and audio files of the corrent pronunciation from the Cambridge Dictionary website.
 Downloading all this data and creating the cards manually would be prohibitively time intensive.

 The solution: